MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/web-automation.md

 [!INCLUDE [cc-beta-prerelease-disclaimer.md](../../includes/cc-beta-prerelease-disclaimer.md)]

-The flow designer includes a number of actions under the **Web Automation** category.
-Each of them corresponding to an interaction between a user and a web browser.
+The flow designer includes a number of actions under the **Web automation** category, each of them corresponding to an interaction between a user and a web browser.

 Four web browsers are currently supported: